jexia/semaphore/README.md

 ## Documentation and Getting Started

-Documentation is available at [GitBook](https://jexia.gitbook.io/semaphore/).
+Documentation is available at [Github pages](https://jexia.github.io/semaphore/).

 If you are new to Semaphore and want to get started with building flows, please check out the available [🚀 Examples](https://github.com/jexia/semaphore/tree/master/examples).
-Feel free to reach out to the community on [Discord](https://chat.jexia.com) or by opening a new issue.
+Feel free to reach out to the community on [Discord](http://chat.jexia.com/) or by opening a new issue.

 Data streams inside Semaphore are defined as flows.
 A flow could manipulate, deconstruct, and forwarded data in between resources.
 Flows are exposed through